Vamsi9694/tableau-sales-dashboard/README.md

 ## 🎯 Objective
 Design an interactive dashboard to analyze sales performance, profitability, and customer behavior.
-## 🎯 Objective
-Design an interactive dashboard to analyze sales performance, profitability, and customer behavior.

 ## 🛠 Tools Used
 - Tableau